Why Does Septic Tank Smell In The Yard? (Solution found)

 It is possible for ice to accumulate on the vents of your plumbing pipes during exceptionally cold weather.
 A small amount of ice is not a problem, but too much ice will prevent air from passing through the vent and will cause the gases from your tank to be diverted into your home.
 It’s not really pleasant.
 If you are able to remove the ice from the vent without causing any harm, you should be able to address this problem on your own without assistance.
 A professional should be called if you have reason to believe the problem has reached a dangerous level.

-See also: How Much Does It Cost To Pump Out Your Septic Tank?
-(Correct answer)
+See also: How Much Does It Cost To Drain Septic Tank In Wa?
+(Solution found)

 3. Blocked Vents